BraadMartin/simple-graphql-api/readme.txt

 = Special Keywords =

-This plugin includes special keywords **terms**, **comments**, and **default** that you can pass as field names to support specific use cases.
+This plugin includes special keywords **query**, **terms**, **comments**, and **default** that you can pass as field names to support specific use cases.

+Although the fundamental query mechanism in Simple GraphQL API revolves around resource IDs, in reality you don't always know the resource IDs you want.
+The official REST API supports making traditional queries with a series of filter query params, and this plugin supports an identical filter syntax for making traditional queries.
+Simply pass the **query** keyword in the list of IDs to include a traditional query, and then include the filter params:

+`
+// Get posts from author "braad".
+/wp-json/graph/v1/posts/query?fields=ID,post_title&filter[author_name]=braad

+// Get posts with ID 1 and 2 and up to 5 posts that match a search for "WordPress" /wp-json/graph/v1/posts/1,2,query?fields=ID,post_title&filter[s]=WordPress&filter[posts_per_page]=5 `

+The full list of default allowed filter params is:

+`
+author
+author__in
+author__not_in
+author_name
+cat
+category__and
+category__in
+category__not_in
+category_name
+day
+hour
+ignore_sticky_posts
+m
+menu_order
+meta_compare
+meta_key
+meta_value
+meta_value_num
+minute
+monthnum
+name
+nopaging
+offset
+order
+orderby
+p
+page
+paged
+pagename
+post__in
+post__not_in
+post_name__in
+post_parent
+post_parent__in
+post_parent__not_in
+post_type
+posts_per_page
+s
+second
+tag
+tag__and
+tag__in
+tag__not_in
+tag_id
+tag_slug__and
+tag_slug__in
+w
+year
+`

+You can see that almost all types of queries are supported, but some notable params are not supported by default:

+`
+date_query
+fields
+has_password
+post_password
+post_status
+perm
+meta_query
+tax_query
+`

+The reason why `date_query`, `tax_query`, and `meta_query` are not yet supported is simply because they take array arguments and I'm not yet sure how to handle this in a URL string.
+The `fields` param doesn't make much sense given that this plugin provides other methods for specifying fields, and `has_password`, `post_password`, `perm` and `post_status` are not supported because only published posts without a password are available over the API.

+Naturally the allowed filter params can be customized with the `simple_graphql_api_allowed_query_args` filter, so you can always add these back in.

-The fundamental query mechanism with Simple GraphQL API revolves around resource IDs, but a common use case for WordPress sites is getting a collection of posts or a specific post and also wanting the terms and comments associated with that post.
+Another common use case for WordPress sites is getting a collection of posts or a specific post and also wanting the terms and comments associated with that post.
 It would be a shame to have to make multiple requests to get all of this at once.
 This plugin supports this use case with the **terms** and **comments** keywords.

 To get the term IDs and comment IDs associated with a post you can simply pass "terms" and "comments" as fields you want when querying the `/posts/` endpoint: